InovacaoMediaBrasil/.github/profile/README.md

 [Editora Inovação](https://editorainovacao.com.br) legacy projects.

-> [!Warning]
+> [!Important]
 >
 > Managed by [@GuiBranco](https://github.com/guibranco)
 >
-> I worked for this company from 2011 to 2018 and then as a freelancer until 2021.
+> I worked for this company from 2011 to 2018.
+From 2018 to 2021, as a freelancer.
-> As there was no other developer in the company, I keep custody of this code for legacy.
+> As there was no other developer/engineer in the company, I keep custody of this code for legacy.